 Learn more about the loopholes which allow marriage under the age of 18 in most U.S. states.

-There are too many exceptions to “child marriage” laws in the U.S.
+There are too many exceptions to child marriage laws in the United States

-Q: What is “child marriage,” and is it really happening in the United States?
+What is child marriage, and is it really happening in the United States?